*Daft Punk plays quietly in the background*

 (Drink lots of water on a cut, drink high-calorie drinks in a bulk, end your cut at 8–10% body fat, stop bulking at 15–17% body fat, and dedicate 10–16 weeks to each phase.)

 You’ll also find multiple diet plans for bulking and cutting at 20-pound weight increments.
-If nothing else, you have a diet plan ready to go with only slight variations needed!
+If nothing else, you have a diet plan ready to go complete with macro requirements and serving sizes, with only slight variations needed!